hubri-system/hubris-wiki/content/Character Options/Classes/Barbarian/Berserker/Heroic Riposte.md

 tags:
   - action-economy
 ---

-You can spend a Hero Point whenever you are damaged by an attack to take an action.
+You can spend a [[Action Resolution#Hero Points|Hero Point]] whenever you are damaged by an attack to take an action.